Nootropic Foods: How to Take Nootropics Naturally

 Which Foods Contain Nootropics?

-On another level, there are foods that are thought to have nootropic-like effects thanks to flavonoids, antioxidants, and other bioactive compounds.
-There may not be much specific research behind these foods and the compounds they contain pertaining directly to nootropic effects, but they still may be worth adding to a brain-healthy diet.
+Second, there are foods with nootropic-like effects due to their flavonoids, antioxidants, and other bioactive compounds.
+While research on these foods may be limited, they still contribute to a brain-healthy diet.

 Top Nootropic Foods and Drinks